resetes12/HNS_modern/README.md

 - Added cheating items (Infinite Rare Candies, Infinite Repel, Healing Heart and IV/EV editor in party menu).
 Talk to the Cheating Girl in Cherrygrove.
 - Added IV setter (includes Hidden Power changer), EV resetter, and EXP.
 NURSE in Saffron Dojo.
 - Revert Hold B to Run, instead of being able to run just by pressing.
 - Safari Zone is now NOT infinite in Nuzlocke modes, and it has been divided in different zones (Johto -> 6 zones; Kanto -> 4 zones).
-Each zone is one encounter.
+Each zone is one encounter when playing Nuzlocke.
-- Pokenav condition menu returns.
+- Pokenav condition menu returns!
 - You can now decorate your Room!
 - TMs affected by modern moves, meaning that choosing Original will use original TM learneset.
 - Restored grass/footprints metatile behaviour from Modern Emerald.
 - Small bugfixes to the base game.

+# ORIGINAL Heart & Soul _readme.md_

 ![HnS Logo](HnS_Logo.png)